Fisher’s homer leads Astros past Athletics 3-2

 Robbie Grossman hit an opposite-field single away from the shift with one out and Chapman followed with a no-doubt shot to left field on a 0-2 fastball right down middle.
 The A’s didn’t manage anything else against Peacock, who allowed two runs and five hits in six innings.

 Houston then tied it in the seventh against Mike Fiers.
 Josh Reddick snapped an 0-for-15 rut with a solo homer with one out to make it 2-1 and Fiers was replaced by Lou Trevino after issuing a two-out walk to Tyler White.
+Kemp then hit a drive to left that Grossman took a bad angle on, sending Straw home on an RBI double that tied the game.

-Tony Kemp then hit a drive to left that Grossman took a bad angle on, leading to an RBI double that tied the game.
+“We’re not worried, but these games, we’ve got to lock down, especially late in the game against a team like that,” Fiers said.
+“We can’t give them too much.
+It’s a tight game.
+If we want to win the division, we have to win these games.”

 TRAINER’S ROOM